-The "Results Summary" section includes the summarized results from all the data sets in the Test file, and a place for notes about the overall test.
+The "Results Summary" section includes the summarized results from all the data sets in the Test file.

 Click in any data set if any data has been changed in order to calculate and view the current results.

 Any calculation warnings that are generated are shown at the bottom right of the Summary under "Warnings and Errors".